 We offer three 30-credit courses in Celtic studies, Celtic Studies A1-C1.
 All modules in these courses are offered as individual 7.5-credit courses and are taught on campus or as web-based distance courses.

 You may study modern Irish or Welsh to the level och B1 competency (Common European Framework of Reference for Languages).
 Students of Old Irish on the higher levels will read mythological tales in the original.
 You may also take one of our survey courses in Celtic literature och Celtic history and culture.

 Please note that course offerings may vary depending on available resources.

-Our Study Counsellor is availble for meetings online via Zoom.
+Our Study Counsellor is availble for meetings online via Zoom or at the department.
 Send an email to the address above to make an appointment.